Setup

 Since adding users to a database and using Flask-Login seem to be a standard pair of elements in Flask tutorials, I won't go into much detail.
 I mostly repurposed code from Grinberg's tutorial.
 At the moment, since I don't want user accounts as a feature, none of this is displayed through the website.

-As mentioned before, my User
+As mentioned before, my User class for Flask-SQLAlchemy has the

 following attribute: